 Sometimes folks who realize how dirty their guns can run without issue go to the extreme of just not doing anything with them at all.
-I would advocate against this process, especially for a gun you use for self-defense.
-You should have an idea of the general condition of any firearm you shoot.
+I would advocate against this process for a gun you use for home or self-defense.
+You should know the general condition of any firearm you shoot.

-For example, students show up to classes with guns that are filthy.
+For example, I have seen students show up to a class with guns that are filthy.
 That's cool; I like to see a well-used gun.
-But when they are bone dry, it's not a good thing.
+But when they are bone dry, or have loose sights, or covered in surface rust, it's not a good thing.

 First, this is when I typically see more malfunctions.
 Second, it also shows that the person hasn't handled or inspected the gun in a while.